AmazingThew/KnobSock/readme.md

 ## General
 * Every client has a NUM_KNOBS constant.
 You need to set this value to the number of knobs you fondled in the configurator.
 The clients need to know how much data to expect from the server, so if you set the wrong value you won't get errors but you'll get weird behavior like knobs overwriting each others' values.
 * Default port is 8008.
 If you need to change that just edit the code like a normal person; config files are for nerds.
 * MIDI only sends data when a value changes.
 This means when the server starts it has no way of knowing the knobs' positions until you change them.
 It works around this by writing all the knob values to disk and loading them on startup.
-Just don't move the knobs while the server is off and it'll always be correct (values are written to disk every time a client disconnects)
+Just don't move the knobs while the server is off and it'll always be correct (values are written to disk every time a client disconnects).
+* If your controller uses motorized faders or free-spinning encoders, the above does not apply: the server can restore the old values on reconnect even if you've moved the knobs (I have only tested this extensively on a Midi Fighter Twister).

 ## C# Client
 Everything's static; just import the class anywhere you want access to knobs.
 Call `Knobs.Start()` to initialize and then use the `Get()` functions to retrieve values. `Stop()` disconnects from the server and shuts down the client thread.